- Undergraduate Students

 Bursaries and Scholarships

-- Undergraduate Scholarships: between £1,250–2,500 for eligible students from England, Scotland, Wales, the Channel Islands and the Isle of Man who achieve the required grades at A Level (or equivalent).
+- Undergraduate Scholarships: £1,250–2,500 for eligible students from England, Scotland, Wales, the Channel Islands and the Isle of Man who achieve the required grades at A Level (or equivalent).

 - The university also offers a Care Leaver Bursary and Asylum Seekers Scholarships.